Kei18/tiny-tiny-diffusion/README.md

   But it is always good to code it for a better understanding.
   So I searched through some code repositories and found [tiny-diffusion](https://github.com/tanelp/tiny-diffusion).
   Quite impressive!
-  I decided to mimic it.
+  I decided to mimic it for leaning.
 - Although the code in this repository has been rewritten from scratch for self-study, I have heavily referenced tiny-diffusion.
   Therefore, I don't strongly claim authorship.
   Please respect the original repository.